Work Year: 173 days;4 Day School Week

 - Utilizes grading patterns that are fairly administered and based on identified criteria.

-- Establish rapport with students and provide a pleasant, safe, and orderly climate conducive to learning.
+- Establish rapport with students and provides a pleasant, safe, and orderly climate conducive to learning.

 - Actively participate in full implementation of the School Improvement Plan.